JonSnowbd/ZT/readme.md

 ## Why

-ZT is intended for an extremely broad group of developers in realtime graphics, as it does not railroad you into using its app+windowing interface to function, and is better viewed as the following goals being accomplished without any resistance:
+ZT is intended for an extremely broad group of developers in zig realtime graphics and applications, as it does not railroad you into using its app+windowing interface to function, and is better viewed as the following goals being accomplished without any resistance: